-- the Valley's evacuation road network is highly interconnected and growth in one area can have significant consequences on risk to life for other populations across the floodplain - the capacity of the evacuation road network to enable evacuation of the Precinct in a major or extreme flood event is a key barrier to potential development - up to 2300 dwellings in the Precinct below the PMF (including existing dwellings) produced a similar risk to life outcome to the baseline risk to life.
-This scenario relied on a package of significant and costly road upgrades including upgrades to Richmond Road and established that this development cannot proceed without these road upgrades.
+- the Valley's evacuation road network is highly interconnected and growth in one area can have significant consequences on risk to life for other populations across the floodplain - the capacity of the evacuation road network to enable evacuation of the Precinct in a major or extreme flood event is a key barrier to potential development - the proposed development within the Marsden Park North Precinct would, if it was to occur, more than double the baseline risk to life in an extreme flood by 2041 - developing up to 1700 dwellings in the Precinct below the PMF (including existing dwellings) produced a similar risk to life outcome to the baseline risk to life.
+This scenario relied on a package of significant and costly road upgrades including upgrades to Richmond Road and Garfield Road and established that this development cannot proceed without these road upgrades.